jaehoonkyle/academic_website/content/authors/admin/_index.md

 I am a PhD candidate in Accounting at the Stanford Graduate School of Business.
 My research interest include dynamic disclosure and investment, earnings management, contracting, and information in markets.

-I hold a B.S. in Business and M.S. in Accounting from NYU Stern and graduated summa cum laude.
+I hold a B.S. in Business and a M.S. in Accounting from NYU Stern and graduated summa cum laude.